pdurbin/RO-Crate-Example/README.md

 ## Background

-Whole Tale currently serializes Tale information and research artifacts according to the BagIt-RO specification, which can be found [here](https://github.com/ResearchObject/bagit-ro).
-To see an example of this format in action, visit dashboard.wholetale.org and [export a Tale as bag](https://wholetale.readthedocs.io/en/stable/users_guide/export_run.html).
-You'll find the metadata descriptions in the `metadata` folder.
+Whole Tale currently serializes Tale information and research artifacts according to the BagIt-RO and RO Bundle specifications, which can be found [here](https://github.com/ResearchObject/bagit-ro ) and [here](https://researchobject.github.io/specifications/bundle/).
+To see an example of this format in action, visit https://dashboard.wholetale.org/ and [export a Tale as bag](https://wholetale.readthedocs.io/en/stable/users_guide/export_run.html).
+You'll find the metadata descriptions in the `metadata/` folder.

 The Research Object team has come out with a new specification, RO-Crate, and the Whole Tale project is interested in
 1. What a Tale serialized in this format would look like